 Tech pros, definitely, understands the importance of Linux certifications in the IT industry.
 After all, this is what will help you grow, be it in terms of payout or position.
 And, especially, if you are looking for a better position in the Linux field, attaining certain certifications is a must.

-With the arrival of the year 2019, every Linux professional should be aware of all the certifications that they might want for a better career, this New Year.
+With the arrival of the year 2023, every Linux professional should gain knowledge of all the certifications that they might want for a better career.
 So, let’s explore those top 5 Linux Certifications that all Linux professionals should think of attaining with the coming of New Year.

-Top 5 Linux Certifications to Try in 2019
+Top 5 Linux Certifications to Get in 2023

 1. LINUX+ CompTIA